 French Poultry and Aquaculture Breeders Association

 Innovation implementation is achieved by careful thinking and management of its research and development projects, in synergy with the research activities of scientists from different research organisms; mainly INRA and IFREMER, but also CNRS, IRSTEA, CIRAD and university laboratories.
-Our collaborations also imply other actors of the research and development sector for specific services, in the first such as GIE LABOGENA for genotyping .
+Our collaborations also imply other actors of the research and development sector for specific services.
 By working within the framework of a collective approach, SYSAAF thus plays a key role within the French poultry and aquaculture sectors.